 Dos Toros – this taqueria has a few locations throughout the city.
 I’m a fan of their carne asada tacos.
 Super cool?
 They melt a slice of cheese into the tortilla.
 One of life’s little pleasures.
 Make sure to top it with guacamole, and if you are going to go for their spiciest hot sauce, don’t say I didn’t warn you.

-Mighty Quinn’s – this East Village joint knows brisket.
+Mighty Quinn’s – this East Village joint that has now expanded to locations all over the city really knows brisket.
 It’s mighty good (see what I did there… Mighty Quinn’s, mighty good… never mind).
 The brisket is super moist, juicy, and tender, and comes with your choice of pickled vegetables (I always ask for them all).

 Blue Smoke – a standard in the NYC bbq world, this is a great place to enjoy some ‘cue.
-They just got a new pitmaster and I’m anxious to try out all their new offerings.
 If you go at the right time of year, there might be blueberry crisp on the menu.
 If there is, you NEED to get it.

 Molly’s – I don’t like using the world “cute”, but this Greenwich Village cupcake shop totally is.
 You can enjoy your cupcake on one of the few swings they have lining their counter, or grab a board game and sit at a table to relax.
 The cupcakes are totally legit as well.
 I’m a fan of their peach cobbler, ron bennington (chocolate pb), and… oh gosh, they are all amazing!